ayryx-systems/adsb-history/README.md

   - Average arrival counts per time slot across the year
   - Median time from 50nm per time slot (aggregated across all days)
   - Median time from 100nm per time slot (aggregated across all days)
+  - Average congestion per time slot (aircraft within 50nm)
+  - Average entries per time slot (aircraft entering 50nm zone)

+**Timezone**: Baseline uses **local time slots** (`byTimeSlotLocal`), matching L2 stats and congestion data.

-**Note**: This script **must be run after Phase 3b** has generated L1 statistics for the year.
-It aggregates all daily L1 stats files to create baseline comparisons.
+**Note**: This script **must be run after Phase 3c and 3d** have generated L2 and congestion statistics for the year.
+It aggregates all daily stats files to create baseline comparisons.
 The baseline data is used by the viewer to overlay yearly averages on daily charts.

 #### Local